All Posts

 5. Can the description be skimmed?

-Most people who see your page will also be looking at 5-10 different activities.
-They may be using a mobile device.
+Most people who see your page will also be looking at 5-10 different activities and they may be using a mobile device.
 Your description should have the option to be skimmed quickly by the reader.
 You can achieve this by using bullet points to highlight the key features of the tour, followed by the full description to find out more.

 Key features should be what makes your tour unique from your competitors.
 Here is an example: